Pride In London: Your Guide To The Capital's Biggest LGBTQ+ Party

 Pride in London: A drag queen in a sparkly blue outfit waving a flag

-1.5 million people took part in 2022's Pride in London.
+Around 1.5 million people take part in Pride in London.
 Image: iStock/ serefozdemir

 What is Pride in London?

 Pride in London itself is a non-profit organisation that promotes and supports the capital's LGBTQ+ communities.
-Each summer, it hosts the Pride in London event — a mammoth celebration, and vital platform for who those who identify as lesbian, gay, bisexual, trans, queer, questioning, intersex, non-binary, asexual, polysexual, genderqueer or gender variant.
-Cue huge parties, fantastically fun events, and a parade to end all parades (except for the one that happens the year after).
+Each summer, it hosts the Pride in London event — a mammoth celebration, and huge platform for those who identify as lesbian, gay, bisexual, trans, queer, questioning, intersex, non-binary, asexual, polysexual, genderqueer or gender variant.
+Cue huge parties, fantastically fun events, and a parade to end all parades (until the one that happens the following year).
 Allies, of course, are welcome to join in too.

-The big parade — which in 2022, attracted crowds of 1.5 million — takes place on Saturday 1 July.
+The big parade — which attracts crowds of 1.5 million — takes place on Saturday 29 June.

 What's the Pride in London parade route?